stucco/endogenous-collector/argus_collector/README.md

 3. Alternatively, you can download [argus](http://qosient.com/argus), and [l2r](https://github.com/ornl-sava/l2r) and build them on your own.

 ## argus setup
-This argus collector script utilizes the argus' `ra` client.
+This argus collector script utilizes the argus `ra` client.
 This script does not install or start an argus server.
 An argus server needs to be installed and started before `ra` can forward data.
 (See [argus' website](http://qosient.com/argus) for argus-server documentation.)

 Once argus server is installed, as a quick test you can run:

     sudo argus -P 561 -d &
     ra -S localhost:561

+If everything is working, then `ra` will output network-flow data.

 ## Running the collector
 To run the argus collector with default parameters run: